IP Phone Services

 Redundancy in this case depends upon some type of server load balancing (SLB), as illustrated in Figure 18-3, where a virtual IP address (or DNS-resolvable hostname) is used to point to one or more Unified CM servers.
 This virtual IP address (or DNS-resolvable hostname) is used when configuring the URL Services parameter.
 The SLB device is configured with the real IP addresses of the Unified CM subscriber nodes.
 Thus, a Unified CM server failure does not prevent the IP Phone Services subscription list from being returned to the phone when the phone's Services or Applications button is pushed.
 In addition, phone services such as Extension Mobility and Unified CM Assistant that run on a Unified CM server are also potentially made redundant by this method.
 (See High Availability for Extension Mobility, and High Availability for Unified CM Assistant.)

-Most SLB devices, such as the Cisco Application Control Engine (ACE), can be configured to monitor the status of multiple servers and automatically redirect requests during failure events.
-For more information on the Cisco Application Control Engine (ACE), refer to the documentation available at
+Most SLB devices can be configured to monitor the status of multiple servers and automatically redirect requests during failure events.

 Figure 18-3 Method for Providing Redundancy for Phone Services